 Alex Truesdell embodies the Lynch School of Education’s commitment to bettering the lives of children and families.
 This social entrepreneur has dedicated her career to special-needs children, from launching the Assistive Device Center at the Perkins School for the Blind to founding The Adaptive Design Association, which creates low-tech, affordable tools and furniture that help children with disabilities join activities in their homes, schools, and communities.
 Her visionary achievements in "disrupting traditional approaches to assistive technologies" were honored by a MacArthur Foundation “Genius Grant” in 2015.

 Stephanie Valencia '04

 A recipient of BC’s Archbishop Oscar A. Romero Scholarship in 2003, Stephanie Valencia’s interest in public policy led her to the nation’s capital.
 She has worked for three lawmakers, and served in the White House Office of Public Engagement, where she was Special Assistant to the President and Principal Deputy Director, focusing on a range of issues including housing, immigration, and outreach to the Hispanic community.
 In 2013, she joined the staff of the U.S. Secretary of Commerce, where she led public engagement and strategic planning initiatives.
-Currently at Google’s Washington, DC policy office, she manages the company's strategic outreach and partnerships with third party advocacy groups and think tanks.
+At Google’s Washington, D.C. policy office, she managed the company's strategic outreach and partnerships with third party advocacy groups and think tanks.